ElectroViking/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-Tic Tac Toe with some tkinter windows.
+Tic Tac Toe with some tkinter windows and turtle features.
+Seperate class for turtle actions.
-Not the most efficient codes.
+Not the most efficient code.
+Probably halve of all code could be discarded when optimized.
 The windows gave me some trouble, but ultimately was able to place them in the appropriate spot.